HigherOrderCO/Kind/SYNTAX.md

 ```

 A string literal is written with `"`.
 Strings aren't primitives in Formality
 either.
-Instead, they are reprsented as:
+Instead, they are represented as:

 ```
 type String {